 Sammy Ismay – Lead tenor saxophone on two numbers with Mighty Vikings.

-Conroy Smith – Piano.
+Conroy Cooper – Piano.
 According to Ernie Smith, Conroy plays on his “I Can’t Take It.”

 Merritone recordings of all these singers and players were supposedly engineered by one man.